• About

 How best to prepare your edible wild greens?
 It depends partly on the plant and partly on your palate.

 Wild greens will generally taste best when picked young.
 Young leaves of dandelion and violets, for example, can be added to salads and sandwiches and consumed raw.
-Succulent purslane is great raw in salads and makes an excellent addition to your favorite healthy smoothie recipe.
+Succulent purslane is great raw in salads and makes an excellent addition to your favorite healthy smoothie recipes.

 Be aware, though, that greens with some mucilage, like mallow, violet, or purslane, can get kind of slimy when cooked.
 That can be helpful for thickening soups, but might not be what you want in a side dish of greens.